DanielVanshtein/Test_Engineer_Challenge_Daniel_Vanshtein_BDD/ReadMe.md

 This repository contains a maven framework that has:

-## Main Package
+## Main Package - Develope
-* This is where the actual code for the converter is
+* This is where the actual code/build for the temperature converter is.

-## Test Package
+## Test Package - Tester
 * This is where a BDD framework is setup to test and assert the code found in the Main package.
+Main Contents of this package:
 ```
   >Features Package<
   - contains the feature file with a Scenario Outline for this task.
 Written in Gherkin language.